awsdocs/aws-service-catalog-admin-guide/doc_source/productmgmt-cloudresource.md

    + **Select template** – An AWS CloudFormation template from a local drive or a URL that points to a template stored in Amazon S3\.
 If you specify an Amazon S3 URL, it must begin with `https://`\.
 The extension for the template file must be `.template`\.
    + **Version title** – the name of the product version \(e\.g\., "v1", "v2beta"\)\.
 No spaces are allowed\.
    + **Description** \(optional\) – A description of the product version including how this version differs from the previous version\.
+   + **Guidance** – By default, product versions don't have any guidance, so end users can use that version to update and launch provisioned products\.
+If you set the guidance to deprecated, users can make updates to a provisioned product but can't launch new provisioned products of that version\.

 1. Choose **Next**\.